 The Low-Coste Innovation Blog welcomes YOU

-Welcome to this modest blog I started in early 2005!
+Welcome to the digital era of biology (and to this modest blog I started in early 2005).

-To cure many diseases, like cancer or cystic fibrosis, we will need to target gene mutations, not organs!
+To cure many diseases, like cancer or cystic fibrosis, we will need to target genes (mutations, for ex.), not organs!
 I am convinced that the future of replacement medicine (organ transplant) is genomics (the science of the human genome).
-Anticipating the $100 genome era and the P4™ medicine revolution.
-P4 Medicine (Predictive, Personalized, Preventive, & Participatory): Catalyzing a Revolution from Reactive to Proactive Medicine.
+In 10 years we will be replacing (modifying) genes; not organs!

 I love Genomics.
 Would you rather donate your data, or... your vital organs?